| Lesson 6 || Record locking |

 The ALLOW settings you are looking at here determine whether this index will allow row or page locks and this falls under the heading of extreme performance tweak.

 Even though SQL Server handles locking automatically for you, do not think that you are going to get off that easily.
 You must decide between two locking strategies to implement in your database, as follows:

-cursors.
 This is because a cursor allows you to control an individual record in a recordset.
-Cursors are covered in a prior module in
+Cursors are covered in a prior module in this course.